scalar-labs/kelpie-test/lamb/README.md

 ```

 ## Benchmark configuration
-You can configure a benchmark job by a toml file like `lamb-config.toml`.
+You can configure a benchmark job by a toml file like `lamb_config.toml`.
 It's a Kelpie configuration file.
 You don't have to modify `[modules]` for your benchmark.
 You can refer to Kelpie's [README](https://github.com/scalar-labs/kelpie) about `[common]` and `[stats]` table.

 ### [benchmark_config]